-Today I want to share with you 3 love myths about relating that I am regularly coming across.
-I want to reveal the truth about these myths, because they inhibit relationship and living fully.
+Today I want to share with you my 3 Love Myths revealed.
+I am regularly coming across these myths in clients and I want to reveal the truth about these myths, because they inhibit and damage relationships.

-Truly loving oneself is life-long process of experiences, expression and deep awareness.
+Truly loving oneself is a life-long process of varied experiences, of risking self-expression and gaining awareness.
 It’s a hard won authenticity and trust in ones own values, gifts and integrity.

-In the Living Love workshops men often feel vulnerable, as women do.
-It’s part of being true to the range of feelings we all have in connecting to others.
-For many men there is fear that if they show this vulnerability they will be labelled as weak by women, and men.
-Women are also having this fear too, due to our overall culture of soldiering on, and becoming numb to feeling.
+In the Living Love workshops men often feel and express vulnerability, as women do.
+It’s part of being true to the range of feelings we all have when connecting to others.
+However, for many men there is fear that if they show this vulnerability they will be labelled as weak by women, and other men.
+Women also have this fear of vulnerability too, due to our overall culture of ‘soldiering on’, and becoming numb to feeling.

 At a workshop recently one of the men opened the sharing with disclosing a fear he had.
 The whole room just went deeper and the women loved and respected this man for it.

 Vulnerability is not the same as collapse.
 This is what women struggle with, when a man collapses, and cannot hold his own vulnerability.
 Then the best way to support him is giving him the love, the space and the trust that he will work it out.

 “Deep, real work.
 Living Love helped me become a better person.
 Realising my true nature – Love.”
 Vin Singh, finance

 MYTH #3.
 “Men don’t like strong women, and are scared of women’s wildness and fierce love.”

 This is not true.
 Many good men are attracted to strong, powerful and successful women.

 If she is living her powerful, feminine self it is attractive and exciting to men.
 She presents a level of challenge that they welcome.
 They want a strong woman at their side.
 Her wildness is a mystery that excites him.
 Especially when she can be soft and vulnerable too.